 The OXIS parent company had cash and cash equivalents of \$21,000 at September 30, 2006.
 OXIS cannot access the cash held by its majority-held subsidiary, BioCheck, to pay for the corporate purposes of the OXIS parent company.
 The Company incurred negative operating cash flows of \$0.5 million during the nine months ended September 30, 2006 and \$2.1 million during 2005.
 The OXIS parent company incurred negative operating cash flows of \$0.9 million during the nine months ended September 30, 2006 and \$2.1 million during 2005.
 The OXIS parent company incurred negative operating cash flows of \$0.9 million during the nine months ended September 30, 2006.
-The current rate of cash usage raises substantial doubt about the OXIS parent Company's ability to continue as a going concern, absent any new sources of significant cash flows.
-In an effort to mitigate this near-term concern, the Company obtained debt financing in which it received proceeds of \$1,350,000 subsequent to September 30, 2006 and is seeking equity financings to obtain sufficient funds to sustain operations and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
+The current rate of cash usage raises substantial doubt about the OXIS parent Company's ability to continue as a going concern, absent any new sources of \$1,350,000 subsequent to September 30, 2006 and is seeking equity financings to obtain sufficient funds to sustain operations and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
 From the aforementioned debt financing, \$635,000 was used to repay existing debt, accrued interest and related legal fees.
 The Company plans to increase revenues by introducing new products.
 However, the Company will increase product related revenues.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event the Company cannot continue in existence.